 In 2020, a world-class Aromatics complex operator engaged ESC to conduct a Climate Change Risk Assessment to understand the future climate-related hazards and potential impacts of its proposed Pengerang Energy Complex (PEC) in Malaysia.

 About the Project

-ESC was engaged by PEC to conduct Climate Change Risk Assessment (CCRA) for the Proposed Pengerang Energy Complex (PEC) located in Johor, Malaysia.
-The aim of the assessment is to assess the baseline climate conditions obtained from secondary data and to predict potential impacts and hazards associated with the project based on the potential changes to the local as well as the global climate conditions.
+The climate change risk assessment developed by ESC sustainability & climate change consultants aims to evaluate baseline climate conditions derived from secondary data and to identify potential impacts and natural hazards associated with the project based on the possible changes to the local and global climate conditions.

 Investments in the oil & gas sector are typically vulnerable to numerous climate impacts ranging from intense and frequent extreme weather events to gradual permafrost melt.
 These impacts pose a risk to companies and could result in substantial losses if risk management plans, asset design and construction, and management-level decision-making are not incorporated.

 Based on the project’s publicly available data and findings from Environmental Impact Assessment (EIA) and Environmental, Social, and Health Impact Assessment (ESHIA) studies, ESC developed the climate change risk assessment and evaluated the project’s existing climate conditions and anticipated impact of global warming throughout the project’s lifecycle.

 ESC used the IFC Performance Standard on Environmental and Social Sustainability, the Equator Principles, and the Malaysia National Policy and Planning Framework to develop mitigation strategies for addressing climate-related risks and creating a sustainable energy hub for Malaysia.